-- Don't buy a TV, don't buy a mattress frame.
-You don't gain anything
+- Don't buy a TV, don't buy a bed frame or box spring.
+You don't gain

-- Don't own pets — they're not cheap, even with pet insurance
+- Don't own pets — they're not cheap, and neither is their

-- Don't buy alcohol — it's not as cheap as you think over a
+- Don't buy alcohol — it's not as cheap as you think spread over a

 year.
-Drink beer from work if they have it.
+Drink beer from work if they have it for free.